 How can I protect my car this Halloween?

-Ensure your surroundings are safe
+Make sure your surroundings are safe

 Where you park your car can affect its likelihood of being vandalized.
 At home, park in the garage.
 If you don't have a garage, install motion lights that will help deter vandals and alert you and neighbors to activity near your vehicle or driveway.

-Try to eliminate the temptations
+Try to eliminate temptations

 Remove valuables and any evidence of them from your vehicle.
-For example, clean GPS suction rings off your windshield, remove stereo faceplates, and store cell phone chargers in the center console.
+For example, clean GPS suction rings off your windshield, remove stereo faceplates and store cell phone chargers in the center console.

 Bumper stickers also can tempt vandals.
 If someone doesn't agree with your expressed views, you may become the target of vandals.